Get to know your photographers/ Guides/ Planners/ Officiant

 Can I extend the session on the day of?

 Generally, yes!
 If we don't have anyplace to get, we're happy to keep hanging out and photographing.
-We charge $200 for each additional hour.
+Our additional hourly rate will be listed on your contract.

 Do I have to order prints through you?